zauwn/secret-santa/README.md

 # secret-santa

 Simple python script that takes a csv file with Name,Phone and randomly assigns a secret santa to everyone and sends a SMS to everyone letting them know.
+There is a restriction where people from same couple cannot be each others secret santa.
 This leverages AWS SNS for sending the text message.

 ## csv file format

 ```
-Name,Phone Number
-John Doe,987654321
+Status,Name,Phone Number,[Name],[Phone Number]
+Single,John Doe,91234561
+Couple,Jackie Chan,91234562,Elizabeth,91234563
 ```

 # AWS -> SNS -> Text messaging (SMS)